 Neyland Stadium, located at Knoxville, Tennessee, is an American Football stadium that belongs to the University of Tennessee.
 The stadium was given its name to honor the University's legendary football coach Robert Neyland.

-It was opened in 1924 and has since underwent several alterations to reach it highest capacity at 104,079.
-It was later modified to scale back its current official capacity to 102,455.
-It is currently the fifth largest stadium within the United States and the sixth largest stadium in the world.
+The stadium was opened in 1924 and has since undergone several alterations to reach it highest capacity at 104,079.
+It was later modified to scale back its current official capacity to 101,915.
+It is currently the sixth largest stadium within the United States and the eighth largest stadium in the world (2022)

 Neyland stadium is primarily used for playing college football games.
 University of Tennessee Volunteers host all their home games here.
 Since 1946, the stadium has recorded an average attendance of 68,925 per game.
 The highest attendance at the stadium was recorded on September 18, 2004, at 109,061, for a UT win against Florida.
 The second and third highest crowds recorded were also against Florida where the attendance exceeded the official capacity.